 Can I Use a French Press to Make Tea?

 However, coffee and tea are two very aroma-intense natural products that can leave smells and residue behind.
-Therefore, I’d not recommend using a coffee press for tea unless you don’t plan on using it again for coffee.
+Therefore, I would not recommend using a coffee press for tea unless you plan on not using it again for coffee.

 I think that every home should have a teapot and a French press, but each one should be reserved for its respective drink.